nilesar/kids_magazine/README.md

 ## ⚠️ Developer Reminders (For Version 2025)

 > **🚨 Don't mess with Gradle unless you have a backup!**
+-## please note that python scripts file contain only gtts flask code.
+For coqui code mail to yashika.garg.cse23@itbhu.ac.in.
+> For telugu related code mail to dsai.hemanthreddy.cse23@itbhu.ac.in.
+> Any other doubts related to app installation or app workflow or how codes are written please feel free to mail nilendu.adhikary.cd.cse23@itbhu.ac.in .
 - Always run a fresh `flutter create demo_app` if unsure about Java/Gradle issues.
 - Fix and lock:
   - `compileSdkVersion`